Eptagone/Vite.AspNetCore/src/Vite.AspNetCore/README.md

 <img src="~/assets/logo.svg" alt="Vite Logo" />
 ```

-The middleware will proxy all requests to the Vite Dev server.
+The middleware will proxy all requests to the Vite Development Server.
 You won't need alternative paths for images or other resources from your public assets. 🙀🙀🙀

 > **Note:** The middleware can start the Vite Development Server for you.
 Enable this feature by setting the `Vite:Server:AutoRun` property to `true`.
 But remember, you need to have your `package.json` file in your project root folder.
 >